Always Be Comedy (2 shows): The Tommyfield pub, Kennington, London, 2018

 I saw Graham again play the club in July 2018 this time with his new Edinburgh Fringe preview show.
 This was the most confident I have seen him perform – the posh, nerdy angst was still intact and at times inspired inviting the audience in to listen to stories on many diverse themes before savage killer punchlines were delivered resulting in big laughs, Graham delivered a bright preview hour and on the strength of this, he deserves a successful Edinburgh Fringe.

 I was delighted to see Graham on the bill for Mervyn Stutter’s Pick of the Fringe at the Edinburgh Festival in August 2018.
 Promoting his show Motion Sickness, Graham talked about engagement and imminent fatherhood with such witty insights that I noticed that the audience were recommending him to others after the showcase.
 I then saw him on the bill at Headliners Comedy 16th Birthday night.
 He was first guest comic on stage once again effortlessly taking control of the audience with a blisteringly funny set.

 To kick off the new year, Graham was the first act I saw live in January 2019 where more humorous stories developed about impending fatherhood.
 He played Always Be Comedy again in June 2019 previewing his new Edinburgh show in June 2019.

-Graham gets more confident and funnier every time I see him live and watching him develop into a top-flight comedian has been a pleasure to watch.
+Graham was hilarious as he appeared for a show at the Greenwich Comedy Festival, the socially distanced outdoor concert that I saw in September 2020.
+The comedian gets more confident and funnier every time I see him live and watching him develop into a top-flight comedian has been an absolute pleasure to watch.